jrfnl/clearPHP/rules/not-a-method.md

 <!-- Good Practices -->
 # Not a method

-Methods are a kind of function that is associated to a class.
+Methods are functions which are associated with a specific class.
 They have access to the class in which they are defined, either with the pseudo-variable `$this` to access properties or other methods, or via the local static properties and methods.

-A static method may only use static properties, and won't access properties or methods accessible with `$this`.
-A normal method will access both.
+A static method may only use static properties, and won't have access to properties or methods accessible with `$this`.
+A normal method will have access to both.

 However, a method that doesn't make any use of `$this` or the static resources doesn't belong to the class.
 It should actually be a function.